EPR Registration for Paper Waste - Benefits, Process & Fees

 Producers, importers, and brand owners (PIBOs) must provide following documents to apply for EPR Registration for Paper Waste management:

-PIBOs can apply for CPCB EPR registration to manage paper waste by the following four steps.
+PIBOs can apply for CPCB EPR registration to manage paper waste by following these four simple steps:

-• Entities may provide complete details for their EPR registration certificate.
-Our team of experts will review all the details and documents for any inconsistencies.
+- Step 1: Assessment and Documentation – Entities must provide complete details for their EPR registration.
+Our experts review all documents and information for accuracy and consistency.

 EPR Registration Fee for Paper Waste